marcelonyc/ga-jfrog-primer/README.md

     - JF_URL:  JFrog Domain on (Eg. soleng.jfrog.io)
     - JF_PROJECT: Your project name
     - OIDC_PROVIDER_NAME: Provider name from above step
+    - UNIQUE_ID: a text to use to identify your repos/project/build name in JFrog.
+I am setting this just to make this project more generic.
+- Create these locations in artifactory
+    - ga-jfrog-pip-remote-<UNIQUE_ID>  Python remote repo
+    -

 ## 1.ga-jfrog-primer-oidc.yaml